 The examples are endless and happening in each province across the country.
 Where will the judicial roulette wheel stop?
 Will we continue to see the credit ratio increase to the point where more and more violent offenders walk out of the courtroom door on the day of sentencing?
-Is justice being served?
+Is justice being served?161 organizations162 who are concerned that the judiciary have embarked on a misconceived venture:

-Hyperbole aside, this comment seems to be consistent with the views of a number of police organizations who are concerned that the judiciary have embarked on a misconceived venture:
+Hyperbole aside, this comment seems to be consistent with the views of a number of police

 ...it appears that the judiciary, under the guise of fairness, is using the dead-time credit process as their own protest against conditions in some remand facilities.
 Their protest, while well-intentioned, has the effect of putting serious offenders on the street.
-The target of their discontent should not be society generally, but the provincial governments and the funding of remand facilities .
+The target of their discontent should not be society generally, but the provincial governments and the funding of remand facilities163.